IdkwhatImD0ing/tetris-coop/README.md

 ## To run the program in an IDE

-First, ensure you have Node Program Manager installed
+First, ensure you have Node Program Manager installed and navigate to root/client

 Next, run `npm install` to install the modules